Travel with the experts

 About Gorilla Safaris

 Ulf has over 30 years of experience in arranging and guiding mountain gorilla tours in Uganda, Rwanda and the Democratic Republic of Congo.
 He has tracked mountain gorillas more times than most, and has been involved in building ecotourism in Uganda since 1992.
-Because of this work, Ulf was elected a Fellow of the Royal Geographic Society.
+Because of this work, Ulf was granted Fellow of the Royal Geographical Society.
 Photosafaris collaborates with Alakera Reiser as and the Rwenzori Ranges Hikers Association.

 "We had a fantastic tour guide, Ulf Amundsen.
 We can't praise him enough.
 He is very knowledgeable, smiling and accommodating.
 He has made our trip unforgettable."